-The Company currently has options to acquire a 100% ownership interest in the Algarrobo Project and a 100% ownership interest in the La Salvadora Project, potential Iron Oxide Copper Gold ("IOCG") properties in Chile, which are described in detail below under the sections entitled, "Mineral Exploration Properties".
-The Company continues to review project submissions and data from various sources with a view to identifying opportunities that could create value for its shareholders.
+The Company currently has the right to acquire a 100% ownership interest in each of the Algarrobo Project and the La Salvadora Project, both potential Iron Oxide Copper Gold ("IOCG") style, high-grade copper properties in Chile, which are described in detail below under the sections entitled, "Mineral Exploration Properties".
+The Company is focusing its exploration efforts on the La Salvadora Project and has reduced all exploration activities to a minimum at the Algarrobo Project as the Company evaluates how to proceed with the Algarrobo project.
+The Company also continues to review project submissions and data from various sources with a view to identifying other opportunities that could create value for its shareholders.